lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 widely implemented PKCS #1 v1.5 {{RFC8017}} for new applications
 that use CMS to avoid potential vulnerabilities to chosen-ciphertext attacks and gain a tighter security proof; however, the RSA-KEM Algorithm has the disadvantage of slightly longer encrypted keying material.
+With PKCS #1 v1.5, the originator encrypts the key-encryption key directly with the recipient's RSA public key.
+With the RSA-KEM, the key-encryption key is encrypted separately.

 The security of the RSA-KEM Algorithm can be shown to be tightly related to the difficulty of either solving the RSA problem, or breaking the